Firmsconsulting

 Second function IRR: calculate – 6.24%

-Since, the cost of capital of ABC is 10% and IRR is only 6.24% (less than cost of capital), project D is not acceptable.
+2. Since cost of capital of ABC is 10% and IRR is only 6.24% (less than cost of capital), based on IRR technique, project D is not acceptable.

 Net Present Value Method

-Sophisticated capital budgeting techniques include Net present value method (NPV), internal rate of return (IRR), Profitability index (PI) and Equivalent annual annuity (EAA).
-NPV and IRR are discussed below.
+Sophisticated capital budgeting techniques include Net present value method (NPV), Internal Rate of Return method (IRR), Profitability index (PI) and Equivalent Annual Annuity (EAA).
+NPV is discussed below.

 NPV is a sophisticated capital budgeting technique.
 Theoretically, Net Present Value (NPV) is the best technique out of sophisticated capital budgeting techniques but it is difficult to use it in practice.
 Sometimes Net Present Value method is referred to as the “gold standard” for investment decisions.